harshit323/PKL-2019-Predictions/README.md

 Percentage Change in AVG Tackle Points of Season 7 as compared to Avg of All Seasons combined.

 Using these metrics and historical data, A simple Linear Regression Model was Built to predict the Average Raid Points and Average Tackle Points for Season 7 of the Top Teams.
+Model was evaluated on the Mean Squared Error using K-fold Cross Validation.

 Using this, the final Total Successful Raid Points and Total Successful Tackle Points were Predicted for the teams.
 Therefore,